Introduction

 Upholding Industry Integrity: To contribute to Hong Kong’s financial sector’s overall trustworthiness and ethical standards by ensuring that individuals in positions of responsibility are of sound character and conduct.

-Identifying Past Misconduct: To proactively identify individuals with a history of financial misconduct, unethical behaviour, or regulatory violations that could pose a risk to the organization and the wider financial system.
+Identifying Past Misconduct: To proactively identify individuals with a history of financial misconduct, unethical behavior, or regulatory violations that could pose a risk to the organization and the wider financial system.

 Verifying Credentials and Preventing Financial Crime: To confirm the authenticity of an employee’s professional licenses, qualifications, and identity, aiding in the prevention of financial crimes like money laundering and terrorist financing (in conjunction with AML/KYC procedures).